 Nuclear waste disposal in West Cumbria

 Here is a very short, non-technical summary of my views, in the form of written evidence presented to the informal ad hoc group of Cumbrian MPs who met on 10 January 2013.
 I was unable to attend in person.
-Cumbria County Council wisely decided on 30 January 2013 to withdraw from the current MRWS process, which has therefore come to an end.
-Its two principal grounds were the democratic deficit and the unsuitable geology.
+Cumbria County Council wisely decided on 30 January 2013 to withdraw from the MRWS process, which therefore came to an end.
+CCC's two principal grounds were the democratic deficit and the unsuitable geology.
 An editorial in the prestigious science journal Nature a week later concluded that the failure this time was due simply to a "lack of political will", and never even mentioned the geology.
 I was able correct some of the errors in a letter published on 28 March 2013.

 The UK government was trying to find a suitable site for a high- and intermediate-level nuclear waste repository in West Cumbria, the only region in England and Wales which 'volunteered' itself.
 But this was the very region in which £400M of public money was spent by Nirex, the former waste disposal agency, in its researches in West Cumbria.